FEAScript/FEAScript-platform/README.md

 # FEAScript-platform

-FEAScript-platform is a web-based interface for the FEAScript library, enabling users to create and run finite element simulations directly in their browser.
+FEAScript-platform is browser-based visual editor designed for the FEAScript finite element simulation library.
+It empowers users to create and run finite element simulations directly in their browser.

 ## License